calebhailey/liaison/README.md

 [Kramdown][kramdown] for rendering markdown content, and [Rouge syntax highlighting][rouge] for all of your code highlighting needs.

-If you agree with this collection of tools for building websites, the Liason project is intended to make it really easy to jumpstart new middleman projects.
+If you agree with this collection of tools for building websites, the Liaison project is intended to make it really easy to jumpstart new middleman projects.

 ## Getting started